North Korea's economy: What's left for Trump to sanction?

 North Korean ships often use "misleading travel plans, misidentification, or false registries" to evade sanctions, he wrote.

-But U.S. Secretary of State Rex Tillerson suggested Wednesday that the U.S. plans to step up efforts to intercept ships carrying goods to and from North Korea.
+But Tillerson suggested Wednesday that the U.S. plans to step up efforts to intercept ships carrying goods to and from North Korea.

 If that happens, "things are about to really heat up," said Stephan Haggard, a North Korea expert at the University of California, San Diego.